kussunx/fastdl_mm/README.md

 # FastDL Metamod

-A standalone FastDL HTTP server for GoldSrc HLDS.
-Runs as a Metamod plugin and does not require AMX Mod X.
+A FastDL server for HLDS in Metamod.

 ## Build